SpringerPE/ansible-cloudfoundry-role/README.md

 # Dependencies

 This role uses the Cloud Foundry modules included in the `library` folder.
-Those modules have one requirement: https://github.com/SpringerPE/python-cfconfigurator You can install all requirements for the modules by running *pip*:
+Those modules have only one requirement: https://github.com/SpringerPE/python-cfconfigurator .
-`pip install -r requirements.txt`
+You can install it by running *pip*: `pip install -r requirements.txt`

-# Usage and Configuration
+# Usage

 First of all, install the role using `ansible-galaxy`.
 The role is not available in https://galaxy.ansible.com/ because they do not support organizations.
 But,